General Administration Information

 Continuous IV Infusion

--Midazolam may be diluted in 5% Dextrose Injection, 0.9% Sodium Chloride Injection, or Lactated Ringer's Injection.
+-May dilute in 5% Dextrose Injection, 0.9% Sodium Chloride Injection, or Lactated Ringer's Injection.
+Do not further dilute the premix bag.

 -Storage: Solutions diluted with 5% Dextrose Injection or 0.9% Sodium Chloride Injection (final concentration 0.5 mg/mL) are stable for 24 hours; solutions prepared with Lactated Ringer's Injection are stable at room temperature for 4 hours.